 † For EndNote users, please check the Research Note field for issues with importing authors that are organizations when using the ENW file format.

-The spatial data are provided in raster GeoTIFF and ESRI Grid formats.
+The data are available in GeoTIFF (.tif), and Esri Grid (.adf) formats.
 Raster cell sizes are 5 arc-minutes or 0.08333 decimal degrees (~10 km on a side at the equator).
-The ESRI Grids include a layer file for proper rendering of anthropogenic biome classifications.
+The Esri Grids include a layer file for proper rendering of anthropogenic biome classifications.
 To download the data and readme file from a zip file, click on the links below.